 The Community Care Network and Aid and Attendance programs provide financial assistance for home care services, but eligibility, reimbursement, and the amount of assistance available vary between the two programs.

-These programs are historically underutilized by Veterans, so there is ample opportunity for home care providers to take advantage of either one, better yet, both.
+These programs are historically underutilized by Veterans, so there is ample opportunity for home care providers to take advantage of either one or, better yet, both.

 In some cases, one Veteran may be eligible for both benefits at the same time, creating additional opportunities for home care providers.